CS171/2016-cs171-website/syllabus.md

 * Work constructively as a member of a team to carry out a complex project

 ### Prerequisites
 You are expected to have programming experience (e.g,.
 CS50) and you should be comfortable picking up new programming languages on your own.
+Having Javascript and web development experience is a plus, but not required.

 In order to participate in labs, quizzes, and in-class activities, you will need to bring a laptop to all class meetings.
 Please restrict your laptop use to class-relevant activities.
 No social media, email, etc. because it distracts other students, not just you.